Bio / CV

 Workshops have included

-Emma Waltraud Howes lives and works in Berlin, where she works as a mediator between artists and performers; encouraging direct lines of communication that acknowledge the complexity of these exchanges, and with respect to the distinct characteristics of their diverse material and physical languages.
+Emma Waltraud Howes lives in Berlin where she works as a mediator between artists and performers; encouraging direct lines of communication that acknowledge the complexity of these exchanges, and with respect to the distinct characteristics of their diverse material and physical languages.